In-depth guide to the Mac task manager

 How to open Task Manager on Mac?

-Unfortunately, there are no keyboard shortcuts like Ctrl + Alt + Delete to open your Mac process monitor, but launching Activity Monitor is still quite simple.
-Pick one of the three ways to do it.
+On Mac, there are no keyboard shortcuts like Ctrl + Alt + Delete to open your Mac process monitor.
+So, where is Task Manager on Mac (aka Activity Monitor)?
+Pick one of the three ways to reach it.

 If you've been having recurring troubles, setting up Activity Monitor in your Dock is absolutely worth doing.
 It's essentially a handy one-click Mac Task Manager shortcut.

-"Keep in Dock" should now have a checkmark beside it, which means it will stay in the Dock even if you quit the app — then you can launch it like any other program.
+"Keep in Dock" should now have a checkmark beside it.
+This means it will stay in the Dock even if you quit the app — then you can launch it like any other program.

 Are there better Apple Task Manager alternatives?